IPad Mini (6th generation)

-The sixth-generation iPad Mini (stylized and marketed as iPad mini and colloquially referred to as iPad Mini 6) is a tablet computer in the iPad Mini line, designed, developed and marketed by Apple Inc. It was announced on September 14, 2021, and released on September 24, 2021, alongside the ninth-generation iPad, iPhone 13 and iPhone 13 Pro.
+The sixth-generation iPad Mini (stylized and marketed as iPad mini and colloquially referred to as iPad Mini 6) is a tablet computer in the iPad Mini line, developed and marketed by Apple Inc. It was announced on September 14, 2021, and released on September 24, 2021, alongside the ninth-generation iPad, iPhone 13 and iPhone 13 Pro.
 Its predecessor, the fifth-generation iPad Mini, was discontinued on the same day.
 It is available in four colors: Space Gray, Starlight, Pink, and Purple.

-It is the first major redesign of the iPad Mini, and resembles the fourth-generation iPad Air in design and with its top button Touch ID (removing the home button), with a larger 8.3-inch display, USB-C port (replacing the Lightning port), and support for the second-generation Apple Pencil.
+It is the first major redesign of the iPad Mini, and resembles the fourth-generation iPad Air in design and with Touch ID on the power button (removing the home button), with a larger 8.3-inch display, USB-C port (replacing the Lightning port), and support for the second-generation Apple Pencil.

+The iPad Mini 6 was discontinued on October 15, 2024, with the announcement of the iPad Mini (7th generation).

 Features

 Hardware

 It is the first redesign of the iPad Mini since the iPad Mini 4 in 2015, and the first major redesign since its introduction in 2012.
 Externally, it is essentially a smaller version of the 4th-generation iPad Air and third-generation and newer iPad Pro.
 It lacks a Smart Connector for a keyboard, likely due to its smaller size.
 Internally, it has an A15 Bionic SoC which is underclocked to 2.92 GHz instead of the iPhone models' 3.23 GHz.
 The chip has a six-core CPU, a 5-core GPU, and a 16-core Neural Engine.